 The knowledge and expertise of people from various disciplines enhance the learning experiences of our students by visiting the school and sharing their expertise.
+An attempt is made to bring in resource people from the community and the world to enhance classroom and whole school activities.

-SPRING FAREWELL
+GRADE 9 SPRING FAREWELL

-Spring Farewell takes place on June 4, 2015 to bid farewell to our grade nine students.
+Spring Farewell takes place on June 2, 2016 to bid farewell to our grade nine students.
 There is a family mass and Farewell program at St. Albert Parish in the evening.
-Staff and students also discuss other activities in conjunction with the farewell evening.
-The intent of Farwell is to reflect on the students' time spent at Vincent J. Maloney and to celebrate their continued educational journey to high school.
+Staff and students also discuss other activities in conjunction with the farewell evening which may or may not include an evening dance for graduates and a guest after the mass.
+The intent of Farewell is to reflect on the students' time spent at Vincent J. Maloney and to celebrate their continued educational journey to high school.
 If shopping for outfits for the event please ensure that they meet all the requirements of our school dress regulations.
 More information will be provided to parents of students in grade nine in the spring.